-Future work in task 3.1
+Recent work (since mid 2017) in task 3.1

-Most field work has ended but some will continue, e.g. at the Utö observatory in the Baltic Sea.
-The data collected during months 1-24 and the new data will be processed further and used for improving the discrimination of phytoplankton taxa or functional groups by inter-comparison of techniques and continued algorithm development, as well as for preparing JERICO-NEXT delivery 3.2.
-In addition, scientific publication of results is in progress or being planned.
+Some field work was continued, especially at the Utö observatory in the Baltic Sea.
+The new data collected was processed together with old data and used for improving the discrimination of phytoplankton taxa or functional groups by inter-comparison of techniques and continued algorithm development which are described in the present deliverable 3.2.
+Scientific publication of results is in progress.
 A special issue in the open access journal Diversity (MPI) is being discussed.
-Some results and strategy will be presented during a symposium in Hannover, Germany, in October 2017 and during the FerryBox workshop on board the ship Colour Fantasy later in October 2017.
-Results will also be presented during the third JERICO-NEXT plankton workshop to be arranged in Marseille in March 2018, during the International Conference on Harmful Algae in Nantes in October 2018, and in other meetings to be determined.
+Some results and strategy were presented during a symposium in Hannover, in October 2017 and during the FerryBox workshop on board the ship Colour Fantasy later in October 2017 and in FerryBox meetings in 2018 and 2019.
+Results were also presented during the third JERICO-NEXT workshop on automated plankton observation in Marseille in March 2018 and some analytical tools for flow cytometry were presented and further directions as well as connections with modelling and remote sensing were discussed during the EuroMarine meeting that followed.
+A special session was held during the International Conference on Harmful Algae (ICHA) in Nantes in October 2018, and more presentations were carried out in 2019 meetings (IMBER, OceanObs, etc.).